BartekPog/Go-game/README.md

 ## Development

-**NOTE**: This is project is not yet finished.
 There are a couple things left to do:

 - [x] Add main game mechanics
 - [x] Finish styling for desktop